-Pharmacological treatments of ARDS have in the past involved the use of artificial surfactant and corticosteroids.
-Artificial surfactant is effective in neonates but has yielded no advantage in adults.
+Pharmacological treatments of ARDS have in the past involved the use of artificial surfactant and corticosteroids, however are used less and less in modern practice.

-Corticosteroids are not effective in the acute phase of ARDS, but may reduce ventilation days when used 7-14 days after onset.
+Use of artificial surfactant can be effective in neonatal cases, however has yielded no advantage in adults, whilst the use of corticosteroids are not effective in the acute phase of ARDS (but may reduce ventilation days when used 7-14 days after onset).

 Acute respiratory distress syndrome remains associated with a high mortality (~40% in Western centres), although it varies dependent on the underlying cause, age and degree of multi organ failure.